U.S. federal government response to the COVID-19 pandemic: Domestic response

 On January 21, 2021, Biden enacted the Defense Production Act, allowing the President to direct the manufacturing of critical goods, ensuring the availability of glass vials, and syringes at the federal level.
 In justifying his use of the act, Biden said, "And when I say wartime, people kind of look at me like 'wartime?'
 Well, as I said last night, 400,000 Americans have died.
 That's more than have died in all of World War II.
 400,000.
 This is a wartime undertaking."
 On January 21, 2021, Biden signed 10 executive orders pertaining to the COVID-19 pandemic.
 To meet his vaccination goal of 100 million shots in his first 100 days in office, Biden signed an executive order increasing supplies for vaccination, testing and personal protective equipment.
 After meeting that goal by March 18, he doubled the goal.
 This goal was reached on April 21, 2021.

 On January 21, 2021, Biden also issued an executive order to enhance the collection and collaboration of COVID-19-related data.
 The order states that official representatives from the following executive departments and agencies work with the COVID-19 Response Coordinator: the Secretary of Defense, the Attorney General, the Secretary of Commerce, the Secretary of Labor, the Secretary of Health and Human Services, the Secretary of Education, the Director of the Office of Management and Budget, the Director of National Intelligence, the Director of the Office of Science and Technology Policy, and the Director of the National Science Foundation.

-The Centers for Disease Control and Prevention supports the federal government by providing public health guidelines and controlling data management at the local, state, and national levels.

 On January 22, 2021, Biden released an executive order addressing the economic crisis due to COVID-19.
-It was later reported in April 2022 that, "Four economists at the Federal Reserve say America's high rate of inflation relative to the rest of the world is the result of surging disposable income during the pandemic."